abbas-taher/decision-tree-algorithm-example/README.md

               myTree[bestFeatLabel].update({value: subTree})  # add (key,val) item into empty dict
           return myTree

-To understand this recursive function it is important to understand the subdataset being generated and used in the next recursive call and understand the two terminating conditions.
+To understand this recursive function it is important to examine the sub-dataset being generated and used in each recursive call as well as understand when the two terminating conditions stop the recursion.

-### Dataset Splitting
+### Debugging Dataset Splitting
-The following debugging output shows how at each level of the recursion a subdataset is passed to the function to generate the corresponding tree branch or leaf node.
+The following debugging output shows how at each level of the recursion a sub-dataset is passed to the function to generate the corresponding subtree branch or leaf node.

 Here we show how the 2 left leaf nodes 'maybe' and 'no' under non-surfacing = False are generated.